probablytukars/toolbarManager/README.md

 # Toolbar Manager

-#### NOTICE: THIS PROJECT IS CURRENTLY IN THE PROCESS OF BEING DOCUMENTED

 This is very simple library implementing two functions: `getToolbar`, and `addButton`.
 The purpose of this library is to make it easy to combine multiple plugin buttons under one toolbar, without running into errors.

 ## Example Usage